EbaAdisu/a2sv-internship-backend/tasks/task6/task-manager/docs/api_documentation.md

 # Task Management API Documentation

 This documentation outlines all endpoints of the Task Management API along with sample requests and responses.
-Use Postman (or a similar tool) to test each endpoint.

----
+**Note:** This API uses MongoDB as its data store.
+Ensure that your MongoDB instance is running (default: `mongodb://localhost:27017`) and that the database and collection (`taskdb` and `tasks`) exist or will be created on first use.
+Task IDs are now represented as MongoDB ObjectIDs – 24-character hexadecimal strings.

 ## 1. GET /tasks